childoftherion/OFAP/Examples/README.md

 # Supporting Evidence: Permanent Funds and Agrarian Movements

-This folder contains comprehensive documentation of successful state permanent funds and agrarian movements that provide supporting evidence for the Oregon Food Assistance Program (OFAP).
+This folder contains comprehensive documentation of successful state permanent funds and agrarian movements that provide supporting evidence for the Oregon Food Assistance Program (OFAP) and Measure 4 (Oregon Cannabis Permanent Fund).
 These examples demonstrate proof-of-concept, governance models, and lessons learned that directly support OFAP's design and implementation strategy.

 ## Overview

-The Oregon Food Assistance Program is designed using proven models from successful permanent funds and community food security initiatives.
-This documentation provides evidence that OFAP can succeed and demonstrates how these successful examples inform OFAP's design.
+The Oregon Food Assistance Program (OFAP) and Measure 4 (Oregon Cannabis Permanent Fund) are designed using proven models from successful permanent funds and community food security initiatives.
+This documentation provides evidence that both initiatives can succeed and demonstrates how these successful examples inform their designs.

+**Measure 4 Application**: The Alaska Permanent Fund is the primary model for Measure 4, demonstrating how constitutionally protected permanent funds can provide universal dividends from resource revenues without state ownership of the industry.

 ## Quick Reference: Supporting Evidence Summary